Cloudogu Logo

 SonarQube is next

-This configuration of SCM-Manager and Jenkins provides the developer with feedback about the changes he made and the master branch gets protected from build braking changes.
-It is possible to extend the automated code review by adding metrics of the SonarQube analysis as a requirement that needs to be met to merge changes to the master branch.
+This configuration of SCM-Manager and Jenkins provides the developer with feedback about the changes he made and the main branch gets protected from build breaking changes.
+It is possible to extend the automated code review by adding metrics of the SonarQube analysis as a requirement that needs to be met to merge changes to the main branch.
 The necessary configuration we will show in the second part of this post.

 Cloudogu EcoSystem